-A software professional earns the SEI SOA Architect Professional Certificate by completing these courses:
+A software professional earns the SEI SOA Architect Certificate by completing three courses and passing the Software Architecture: Principles and Practices Examination.
+The courses are:

 Software engineers and architects responsible for designing, developing, or deploying service-oriented systems